- The Khmu Crafters

 Our courier/freight delivery address is:

-Each Nature Bag is made in Laos PDR of natural materials and purchased for export by project volunteers at a price determined by the Khmu family who crafted it.
-The members of those families and their predecessors have refined a primitive tool into today’s Nature Bag, a convenient, efficient and environmentally friendly means of carrying things in the modern world.
+Each Nature Bag is made in Laos of natural materials and purchased for export by project volunteers at a price determined by its Khmu family crafter.
+They have refined a primitive tool into today’s fashionable Nature Bag, a convenient, efficient and environmentally friendly way to carry things.
 Its users in the developed world benefit not only because of its green usefulness and practicality, but also because it reminds others of the importance of sustainable fashion, environmental awareness and participatory poverty elimination.

 Because of our project, these families have decided to share their “green” knowledge and skill with their close-by neighbors who live in the forests of the Asian mountainsides as well as with their more distant neighbors around our planet.
 By doing so they have new opportunities to improve their lives and to speed access to electricity, which will make living more convenient, productive and comfortable.